lruepke/HTF_lecture/Summer2022/source/lectures/L03/FirstCase.rst

 Mesh generation
 ^^^^^^^^^^^^^^^
-The first major step is to generate a mesh of the pores space shwon in :numref:`fig:porousModel_fig`.
-For this purpose, we will use `OpenFOAM's snappyHexMesh tool <https://cfd.direct/openfoam/user-guide/v7-snappyHexMesh/#x27-1970005.4>`_.
+The first major step is to generate a mesh of the pores space shown in :numref:`fig:porousModel_fig`.
+For this purpose, we will use `OpenFOAM's snappyHexMesh tool <https://cfd.direct/openfoam/user-guide/v7-snappyHexMesh/#x27-1970005.4>`_ .
 It allows meshing arbitrary geometries and is very powerful.
 Unfortunately, it can also be infuriating to use as it asks for many user-defined parameters and can be quite picky about the choices made.

 .. tip::
     We will not go into the details of snappyHexMesh (SHM).
 If you want to use it and/or understand it, a good starting point is the user-guide linked above.
 Another great resource are the `Rock Vapor Classic tutorial series <https://holzmann-cfd.com/community/training-videos/openfoam-usage/rock-vapor-classic>`_ .

-In a nutshell, SHM is about starting from a blockMesh (as in the previous lecture) and then cutting-out portions according to a surface and then *snapping* the mesh to this surface.
-A typical way to desribe this surface is and .stl file - a typical file format for triangulated surface that is also often used for 3D printing.
+In a nutshell, snappyHexMesh (SHM) is about starting from a blockMesh (as in the previous lecture) and then cutting-out the solid grain (described by a triangulated surface), and then *snapping* the mesh to this surface.
+A typical way to describe this surface is an .stl file - a typical file format for triangulated surfaces that is also often used for 3D printing.

 .. figure:: /_figures/figure_workflow.*